SiddhataPatil/MyRecepieBook/README.md

 3. It will note your daily water content by clicking a button whenever you have a glass of water(trying to find a different way of doing this)

 4. It will automatically parse the ingredients from your starred recepies and will make a grocery list for you (Its Weekly; so there is maximum limit to star recepies per week)
+It will also open maps and show you grocery stores near you.

+Incorporates at least 2 mobile-oriented features - Audio and Maps

 Submitted by: **Siddhata Patil**, **Jacob Rushing** and **Himavarshini Mittapally**